 Most of my clients I rarely talk on the phone to, and I’m honestly happy to be working one of the best digital nomad jobs after dealing with the bad side of humanity for so long.

 Many of the jobs I’ve listed so far are actual positions with an employer, making an employee subject to their rules.
 As a freelancer, you’re governed by your own rules, and they have no control over how you work or when you work.

 Let’s look at some examples of freelancing jobs.

 - Voiceover acting

 - Branding Consultant

 And many more.

-Blogging is another great non-phone work-from-home job.
+Blogging is another great non-phone work-at-home job.
 It’s a lot of work, but if you like writing, networking on social media, and marketing, you may love being a blogger.
-The most successful bloggers set smart blogging goals to know where they are going and what the need to do.
+The most successful bloggers set smart blogging goals to know where they are going and what they need to do.

 The key is creating helpful content that solves people’s problems and finding your tribe of raving fans.
 You can make money several ways, such as writing sponsored posts, affiliate marketing, offering services (like I do), and creating products.

 A video editor edits videos by rearranging or manipulating video shots.
 If you have these talents, then working from home as a video editor is a great freelancing job.